CronaTheNeko/ravagerFramework/ravagerDevelopers.md

 For security, the callback functions cannot be declared directly in the enemy declaration.
 The callback keys in the ravager's declaration are strings which reference the name of your callback.

-To add a callback, define your function and add it via the [RavagerAddCallback helper](#ravageraddcallback-helper) function, and set the corresponding callback property in your ravager to the callback name you gave to `RavagerAddCallback`.
+To add a callback, define your function and add it via the [RFAddCallback helper](#rfaddcallback-helper) function, and set the corresponding callback property in your ravager to the callback name you gave to `RFAddCallback`.

 Note: The parameters given to each callback are not set in stone.
 Incase of any changes to the parameter list, I will attempt to ensure the following:
 1) Do not remove any parameters without notice in some form.
 2) If a value provided as a parameter is no longer in use/available to the framework, provide an empty/default value of the same type, which will hopefully avoid breakages
 3) Any new parameters added will be added to the end of the parameter list

-#### RavagerAddCallback helper
+#### RFAddCallback helper
-When adding callbacks, it is recommended to use the function `RavagerAddCallback`.
+When adding callbacks, it is recommended to use the function `RFAddCallback`.
 This function is globally available, so you simply need to call it with the required parameters for your callback to be added in the way the framework expects it to be.

 Parameters:
 1) `callbackKey` - The name your callback will be referenced by.
 This needs to match the value of the corresponding callback property in your ravager.